 The Commission may intervene in proceedings involving a question of law that relates to the application of the Charter or the interpretation of a statutory provision in accordance with the Charter, or where the Supreme Court is considering making a declaration of inconsistent interpretation.

-The Commission will only consider intervening in proceedings where:
+The Commission will consider intervening in proceedings where:

-- the Charter issues are significant and not peripheral to the proceedings; and/or
+- the Charter issues are significant and not peripheral to the proceedings

-- the orders that could be made in the proceedings may significantly affect the Charter rights of persons who are not parties to the proceedings; and/or
+- the orders that could be made in the proceedings may significantly affect the Charter rights of persons who are not parties to the proceedings

-- the proceedings may have significant implications for the ongoing interpretation or operation of the statutory provision being interpreted in light of the Charter; and/or
+- the proceedings may have significant implications for the ongoing interpretation or operation of the statutory provision being interpreted in light of the Charter

 - the proceedings may have significant implications for the ongoing application, implementation and/or operation of the Charter.

 Factors that the Commission considers relevant to its consideration of whether a matter falls within paragraph 2 of these guidelines generally include (but are not limited to):

-- whether the Commission would be likely to be granted a right to intervene in the absence of its statutory right, i.e.
+- whether the Commission would be likely to be granted leave to intervene in the absence of its statutory right, i.e.